tweag/asterius/docs/ahc-link.md

 the `module` field to the request object, the result can be used as the input to `newAsteriusInstance` exported by `rts.mjs`.

-`newAsteriusInstance` will eventually resolve to an asterius instance object.
+`newAsteriusInstance` will eventually resolve to an Asterius instance object.
 Using the instance object, one can call the exported Haskell functions.

 ### `--output-directory ARG`